 The "Language & Culture" lessons are a mixed bag.
 They offer clear, concise grammar explanations: I particularly appreciated the breakdown of the German case system in Level 2.
 But they can be dry, and I often found my attention wandering.

 One area where Rocket Languages falls short is in developing advanced fluency.
-While the content is excellent for beginners and intermediate learners, I found the highest-level lessons in Spanish (my strongest second language) to be lacking in complexity.
+While the content is excellent for beginners and intermediate learners, I found the highest-level Rocket languages lessons in Spanish (my strongest second language) to be lacking in complexity.
 They don't quite prepare you for understanding rapid native speech or expressing nuanced ideas.

 To illustrate, here's a quick breakdown of what you can achieve at each level in the Spanish course: